statgen/topmed_variant_calling/README.md

    Here in the tutorial, we will assume that the files are stored or symbolic linked in the
    ``examples/crams`` directory.
-   ``examples/index/list.107.local.crams.index`` file contains the sample ID and CRAM file path.
+   The [examples/index/list.107.local.crams.index](examples/index/list.107.local.crams.index) file contains the sample ID and CRAM file path.
 The CRAM file and the corresponding indices (.cram.crai) must present before running the examples.

-The TOPMed variant calling was performed on the Google Cloud.
-The software tool `cloudify` supports running jobs on the Google Cloud, but these examples are configured to run in a local computer.
-Cloud-based versions will also be available later.
+The TOPMed variant calling has been performed on the Google Cloud.
+The software tool `cloudify` supports running jobs on the Google Cloud.
+However, the tutorial examples here are configured to run in a local computer.
+Cloud-based example commands will also be available later.

 ### Step 1.
 Sample QC and Variant Detection

-First, make sure to change your current directory to ``topmed_variant_calling/examples``, and run the following command.
+First, make sure to change your current directory to the directory [[examples]](examples) , and run the following command.

 ```
  $ cd examples/